6 Guaranteed Dance Floor Fillers for Millennial and Gen Z Weddings

 The best sets don’t just play hits — they build a feeling.
 Blend a few of these throwbacks with newer and older guaranteed dance-floor staples like Mamma Mia or Pink Pony Club, and you’ll keep the energy alive all night.

 Every crowd is different, but when you know the era, you know the anthems that will get everyone fired up.
 And as someone who’s lived it — from basement parties to wedding ballrooms — I can tell you: these songs are pretty much guaranteed to work.
-But a pro DJ knows when the time is right.
+It's all about how and when you play them, and that's our specialty as pro wedding DJs.